Ir al contenido principal

 Boosts revenue and retention

-One of the main benefits of customer loyalty programs is that they’re an effective way to increase revenue and customer retention.
+One of the main benefits of customer loyalty programs is that they’re an effective way to increase revenue and boost customer retention.
 Loyalty programs entice consumers to stay with your brand and make more purchases to get their rewards.

 For example, a shopper may increase their order size to receive a discount or make more frequent purchases to obtain a higher tier in a loyalty program.
 This helps a business build brand loyalty and increase customer lifetime value (CLV).